nlovell/bug-hunter-snake/readme.md

 # Bug Hunting

 A Snake-Like game for the Bug Hunter community.
+Cobbled together during a voice chat with several friends - still needs a lot of work to be functional or even good.

-## Initial Draft
+## Notes

 ### Power-ups